What We Do

 - Mediate a dispute or facilitate communication among people in conflict.

-- Coach you on how to deal with a problem yourself
+- Coach you on how to address a problem yourself.

 - Recommend changes to policies or practices that appear outdated or problematic.